 The collected information is placed in the following views: Full logging, Matching Allowed rules, Matching Blocked rules, and Matching Allowed with auto elevation.

-This view displays a table with all the processes that are intercepted by the Application Control module and the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status and Timestamp.
-The data in this view updates in real-time for the processes that have already been intercepted, but it updates overnight when it comes to newly-intercepted processes. - Matching Allowed rules
+This view displays a table with all the processes (stacked number of executions) that are intercepted by the Application Control module and the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status, and Timestamp.
+The data in this view updates in real-time for the processes that have already been intercepted, but it updates overnight when it comes to newly intercepted processes. -

-This view displays a table with all the allowed processes that are intercepted by the Application Control module and the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status and Timestamp. - Matching Blocked rules
+This view displays a table with all the allowed processes that are intercepted by the Application Control module and the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status, and Timestamp. -

 After hitting the Allow or the Block button, a modal that enables configuration of the rule will appear:

-Priority - rules are processed based on priority numbers (the higher the number is the higher the priority is).
-Leaving gaps between each rule is recommended (10, 20, 30, 40, etc.) in order to have an easy and neat rule organization, without having to edit existing rules (priority ranges between 0 and 1000);
+Priority - rules are processed based on priority numbers (the higher the number is the higher the priority).
+Leaving gaps between each rule is recommended (10, 20, 30, 40, etc.) to have an easy and neat rule organization, without having to edit existing rules (priority ranges between 0 and 1000).

 Include spawns - allows the process to spawn other child processes (available only for Allow rules).